fly-lang/fly/llvm/docs/ProgrammersManual.rst

   ++NumXForms;   // I did stuff!

 That's all you have to do.
-To get '``opt``' to print out the statistics gathered, use the '``-stats``' option:
+To getValue '``opt``' to print out the statistics gathered, use the '``-stats``' option:

 .. code-block:: none